kaby76/ScrapeDartSpec/readme.md

 ```

-## Moving WHITESPACE to another "channel"
+## Moving WHITESPACE to another "channel" or otherwise ignored

 The Spec describes "whitespace" ([Section 5](https://github.com/dart-lang/language/blob/91da80e9100167d88760376532a9d239b88d44f0/specification/dartLangSpec.tex#L503))
 as strings that should be ignored.